feelinc/magento2-checkout-unique-grand-total/README.md

 # Magento 2 - Unique Grand Total
 Implement a unique amount that will be applied to order grand total.
+This implementation can be used to check payment in bank account, by checking the total payment similar to order grand total.

 ## DONATE